 The most important tip is to be straightforward and direct with your partner about why you’re opting for such a marriage.
 If you’re hiding out from sexual dysfunction, have a different sexual orientation, or have been abused in the past, just be honest.
 Own it and see if your partner understands your reasoning.

 Related Reading: Could You Be Demisexual?
 5 Signs That Say So

 2. Establish ground rules

 Will you both celebrate anniversaries?
 Cuddle at night?
 Is a kiss on the cheek allowed?
 Would you go on dates?
 What’s the hug etiquette?
+There is no right or wrong answers when kissing in a platonical marriage is concerned.
+You just need to reach a decision on what both of you are comfortable with.
 Nandita advises, “It’s important that platonic spouses establish ground rules on the following questions:

 - What is the exact agreement?